external-secrets/external-secrets/docs/provider/secretserver.md

 the name field must not contain spaces or control characters.<br />
 If multiple secrets are found, *`only the first found secret will be returned`*.

-Please note: `Retreiving a specific version of a secret is not yet supported.`
+Please note: `Retrieving a specific version of a secret is not yet supported.`

 Note that because all Secret Server secrets are JSON objects, you must specify `remoteRef.property`.
 You can access nested values or arrays using [gjson syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).